-- 1. This Schedule should be read in conjunction with the 'Code of Conduct for Private Practice', which sets out standards of best practice governing the relationship between NHS work, private practice and fee paying services. - 2.
+- 1. This Schedule should be read in conjunction with the relevant codes of conduct for private practice, which set out standards of best practice governing the relationship between NHS work, private practice and fee paying services. - 2.
 The doctor is responsible for ensuring that the provision of Private Professional Services or Fee Paying Services for other organisations does not: - result in detriment of NHS patients or services; - diminish the public resources that are available for the NHS.